daBatmanCoder/ArnaconJ/README.md

 Provides utility functions such as package validation, shop opening, and payment URL generation.

-    isValidPackage(String userInput, String jsonData): Validates if the user input matches any of the packages listed in the provided JSON data.
+    isValidPackage(String userInput, String jsonData):
+        Validates if the user input matches any of the packages listed in the provided JSON data.
         This function is essential for verifying user selections against available options.

-    openShop(String publicKey): Opens the shop URL in a web browser, using the public key as a parameter.
-This is useful for directing users to a web-based storefront.

-    getPaymentURL(String userID, String packageNum, String jsonData): Constructs a URL for processing payments for a selected package.
-This function is crucial for integrating payment gateways and facilitating transactions.
+    getPaymentURL(String userID, String packageNum, String jsonData):
+        Constructs a URL for processing payments for a selected package using Stripe payment service.

 ### Wallet

 Manages wallet functionalities including key generation, import, and retrieval.

+    generateMnemonic():
-    generateMnemonic(): Generates a new mnemonic phrase following the BIP-39 standard.
+        Generates a new mnemonic phrase following the BIP-39 standard.
         This mnemonic can be used to regenerate a wallet's private keys.

+    getPrivateKeyFromMnemonic(String mnemonic):
-    getPrivateKeyFromMnemonic(String mnemonic): Derives the private key from the given mnemonic phrase, allowing for wallet recovery and transaction signing.
+         Derives the private key from the given mnemonic phrase, allowing for wallet recovery and transaction signing.

+    getPublicKey():
-    getPublicKey(): Returns the public key derived from the wallet's private key.
+        Returns the public key derived from the wallet's private key.
         The public key is used to derive the wallet's address and can be safely shared.

+    getCredentials():
-    getCredentials(): Retrieves the wallet's credentials, including its private key, which is crucial for signing transactions and interacting with smart contracts.
+        Retrieves the wallet's credentials, including its private key, which is crucial for signing transactions and interacting with smart contracts.

 ### Web3AJ

 Core component for interacting with the blockchain, including contract interactions, signing messages, and handling transactions.

+    signMessage(String Message):
-    signMessage(String Message): Takes a string message, signs it with the private key of the current wallet, and returns the signature.
+        Takes a string message, signs it with the private key of the current wallet, and returns the signature.
         This is useful for proving ownership of a wallet address without revealing the private key.

+    mintNFT(String _userENS):
-    mintNFT(String _userENS): Encodes a function call to mint an NFT with the provided ENS (Ethereum Name Service) name.
+        Encodes a function call to mint an NFT with the provided ENS (Ethereum Name Service) name.
         It constructs and sends a transaction to mint the NFT, then returns the transaction hash.

+    buyENS(String _userENS):
-    buyENS(String _userENS): Similar to mintNFT, but specifically for purchasing an ENS name.
+        Similar to mintNFT, but specifically for purchasing an ENS name.
         It sends a transaction to the ENS contract to register the name under the user's wallet address.

-    getEstimatedGasForStateChanging(...): Estimates the gas required for a state-changing transaction.
-This is helpful to avoid setting a gas limit too low, which would result in a failed transaction.
+    checkBalance(String publicKey):

-    checkBalance(String publicKey): Returns the balance of the wallet associated with the given public key.
+        Returns the balance of the wallet associated with the given public key.
         This function is essential for monitoring wallet funds.

+    fetchStoreFromIPFS(String cid):
-    fetchStoreFromIPFS(String cid): Fetches content from IPFS using the provided CID (Content Identifier).
+        Fetches content from IPFS using the provided CID (Content Identifier).
         This function is useful for retrieving decentralized content.

-## Examples

-## Contributing

-Guidelines for contributing to the SDK's development.

 ## License